pretzelhammer/chat-server/readme.md

 It works!
 Anyway, celebrations aside, we need to talk about cancel safety.
 As mentioned before, Rust futures are lazy, and they only make progress while being polled.
 Polling is a little bit different than awaiting.
 To await a future means to poll it to completion.
 To poll a future is to give it a nudge like _"Hey little buddy you can do it!"_ and then the future makes some progress, but it may not necessarily complete.

-On one hand, this is great, because we start polling a future and later decide we don't need its result anymore, in which case we stop polling it and don't waste anymore CPU time on doing useless work.
-On the other hand, this may not be great if the future we're cancelling is in the middle of an important operation that if not completed may drop important data or may leave data in a corrupt state.
+On one hand, this is great, because if we start polling a future and later decide we don't need its result anymore, we can stop polling it and we won't waste anymore CPU on doing useless work.
+On the other hand, this may not be so great if the future we're cancelling is in the middle of an important operation that if not completed may drop important data or may leave data in a corrupt state.

 Let's look at an example of "cancelling" a future.
 Cancelling is in quotes because it's not an explicit operation, it just means we started to poll a future, but then stopped polling it before it completed, and then dropped it.